Netronome/nic-firmware/README.rst

 engineers to deliver their best, because working under public scrutiny is a strong incentive to take personal pride in the work.

-We are also interested in building a community around supporting niche applications for the underlying network processor technology.
+We are also interested in building a community around supporting new applications for the underlying network processor technology.
 Building on the existing code base may enable creative solutions to interesting and novel networking problems.
 Software Defined Networking (SDN) is